awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.DotNet.md

 The Toolkit for Visual Studio supports multiple sets of credentials from any number of accounts\.
 Each set is referred to as a *profile*\.
 Visual Studio adds entries to the project's `App.config` file so that your application can find the AWS credentials at runtime\.

-The following example shows the default `App.config` file that is generated when you create a new project using Toolkit for Visual Studio\.
+The following example shows the default `App.config` file that is generated when you create a new project using the AWS Toolkit for Visual Studio\.

 ```
 <?xml version="1.0" encoding="utf-8" ?>